The Wheel of Time (TV series): Cancellation

+Animated shorts

-Six animated "Origins" shorts were released alongside the release of season 1 which provide additional context about the show's fictional world.
+Six animated "Origins" shorts were released alongside the release of the first season which provide additional context about the show's fictional world.
 These three-minute videos are titled "The Breaking of the World", "The Fall of Manetheren", "The Greatest Warder", "Saidar, Saidin, Stone", "The White Tower", and "An Ogier's Longing".
 These shorts were written by Rammy Park and directed by Dan DiFelice with Judkins, Craig Muller, and Mike Weber serving as executive producers.
 Rupert Degas, Ida May, Steven Hartley, and Evelyn Miller served as narrators.

 In writing the episodes, Park wanted each to be focused on concepts that tied in thematically with the main show, might be of interest to series newcomers, and that long-time readers of the books might like to see visually.
 After Muller and Weber approved each script, Judkins gave the final approval, ensuring that an episode did not spoil information the writers intend the main show to convey later on.
 Director Dan DiFelice said that he wanted to take full advantage of the animated medium and not "just take live action and paint over it", and that he wanted to capture a "certain grittiness, mood, and texture" in the art style and direction.
 His team consisted of a "huge team from MPC but then all these freelancers, globally..."

 During a panel at San Diego Comic-Con 2022, it was announced that more episodes of Origins would be released starting in August 2022.
-The first of these would be focused on the character of Lan Mandragoran.
+The first of these was to be focused on the character of Lan Mandragoran.